Somogy County

 Somogy (Somogy vármegye, /hu/; Šomođska županija; Šomodska županija, Komitat Schomodei) is an administrative county (comitatus or vármegye) in present Hungary, and also in the former Kingdom of Hungary.

 Somogy County lies in south-western Hungary, on the border with Croatia's Koprivnica-Križevci and Virovitica-Podravina counties.
 It stretches between the river Dráva and the southern shore of Lake Balaton.
 It shares borders with the Hungarian counties of Zala, Veszprém, Fejér, Tolna, and Baranya.
 Somogy is the most sparsely populated county in Hungary.
 The county capital is Kaposvár.
-Its area is 6,036 km^{2}.
+Its area is 6,036 km2.

 History

 Somogy was also the name of a historic administrative county (comitatus) of the Kingdom of Hungary.
 Its territory, which was slightly larger than that of present Somogy County, is now in south-western Hungary.
 The capital of that county was also Kaposvár.